xilin2/vision-openpose-video/README.md

 * hand_pose_model.pth

 **2. Add Yolo Hand Detections models**
 Again, you have two options.
-If already downloaded, you can copy over the models into your "Yolo-Hand-Detection/models" directory.
-Otherwise, you can download the models in terminal.
+If already downloaded, you can copy over the models into your "Yolo-Hand-Detection/models" folder.
+Otherwise, you can download the models in terminal while in the "Yolo-Hand-Detection" directory.

+    cd Yolo-Hand-Detection
     sh models/download-models.sh

 Once complete, you should have the following files in your "Yolo-Hand-Detection/models" folder.
+(You may have to move these files into the correct folder)

 * cross-hands-tiny-prn.cfg
 * cross-hands.cfg